Trade directory · Roswell metro · Georgia

 Licensing Requirements

-Georgia requires a state plumbing license through the Georgia State Board of Examiners of Plumbers.
-Must complete 4-year apprenticeship or equivalent trade school plus 2 years experience.
-Pass written and practical exams.
+Georgia requires a Plumbing License through the Georgia State Board of Plumbers.
+Must complete 4-year apprenticeship or equivalent experience, pass state exam covering plumbing code and trade knowledge.
 Journeyman license required before Master license.
-Renewal every 2 years with continuing education.
+Renewal every 2 years with 6 hours continuing education.

 §2